Diegogagan2587/Diegogagan2587.github.io/README.md

 > Why is this?

 **My portfolio** Is intended to be my portfolio web.
-You are going to be able to see all my projects so far.
+You are going to be able to see all my projects so far. do you want to see and introduction? take a look on this: https://www.loom.com/share/ba97041d80e146f88306be60cfc43c27

 ## 🛠 Built With <a name="built-with"></a>